kumbulanit/t-sql/tech company/untitled/Presentations/Module8_Theory_Presentation.md

     EmployeeID,
     FirstName,
     LastName,
-    Salary,
+    BaseSalary,
     DepartmentID,

     -- Ranking functions
-    ROW_NUMBER() OVER (PARTITION BY DepartmentID ORDER BY Salary DESC) AS SalaryRank, RANK() OVER (ORDER BY Salary DESC) AS OverallRank, DENSE_RANK() OVER (ORDER BY YEAR(HireDate)) AS HireYearRank,
+    ROW_NUMBER() OVER (PARTITION BY DepartmentID ORDER BY BaseSalary DESC) AS SalaryRank, RANK() OVER (ORDER BY BaseSalary DESC) AS OverallRank, DENSE_RANK() OVER (ORDER BY YEAR(HireDate)) AS HireYearRank,

     -- Aggregate window functions
-    AVG(Salary) OVER (PARTITION BY DepartmentID) AS DeptAvgSalary, SUM(Salary) OVER (ORDER BY EmployeeID ROWS UNBOUNDED PRECEDING) AS RunningTotal,
+    AVG(BaseSalary) OVER (PARTITION BY DepartmentID) AS DeptAvgSalary, SUM(BaseSalary) OVER (ORDER BY EmployeeID ROWS UNBOUNDED PRECEDING) AS RunningTotal,

     -- Lead/Lag functions
-    LAG(Salary, 1, 0) OVER (ORDER BY HireDate) AS PreviousEmployeeSalary,
+    LAG(BaseSalary, 1, 0) OVER (ORDER BY HireDate) AS PreviousEmployeeSalary,
     LEAD(HireDate, 1) OVER (ORDER BY HireDate) AS NextEmployeeHireDate FROM Employees;
 ```